-In the coming days, weeks and months you will add tracking tags to your blog to integrate it with the different channels, platforms and services you will use for marketing.
+In the coming days, weeks and months you will add tracking tags to your blog to integrate it with the different platforms, channels and services that you will use for marketing and analytics.

 Some of the tags you will add straightaway are the Google Analytics code and probably the Facebook and Twitter tags.